-In the end, the domain name can have an impact on the success or lack of success of your law firm’s efforts online.
-Once you select that domain, just like the name of your firm, it is not something easy to change.
-Thus, it is crucial to think about it long and hard about settling on a domain name.
+In the end, a domain name can have an impact on the success or lack of success of your law firm’s efforts online.
+Once you make a selection, just like the name of your firm, it is not something easy to change.
+Thus, it is crucial to think about it long and hard about settling.

 Many law firms simply buy the domain that correlates to their law firm name.
 So, long as the name is not too long and memorable enough, this simple strategy can work well for many law firms.
 The problem for some, however, is that some law firms can have many named partners.

 Some law firms with many named partners might decide to trim down the choices by only having the first two partners in the domain name alone.
 Or, some law firms might opt for the initials of the partners in the law firm name.

 Either approach can generally be effective.
 However, just listing the first two partners in the domain name might be a more pithy domain name, the named partners not listed might not like their omission.

 For this reason, some law firms opt for the initials of their partners in their domain name.
 So, as an example, some law firms might opt for a website titled “abcdlawfirm.com”.
 Putting in the initials can be a good strategy for some law firms.
 However, some law firms might worry that using initials might not have the branding effect they desire.

 Using a keyword for the area of law in which they practice is another approach to consider.
 As long as it is memorable enough and not too long, this can work.
 So, take the example of abcdcriminallaw.com.
 However, most law firms do not want to include too many keywords.
 Too many keywords can make the domain name too long.
 Some also theorize that a domain stuffed with too many keywords can be frowned upon by the search engines.